-The control frequencies, that was already mentioned in the beginning, and the control quality are far apart depending on the system development.
+The control frequencies, that was already mentioned in the beginning, and the control quality is far apart depending on the system development.
 The early generations, which were often referred to as ABS-I, had a maximum of seven control processes per second, whereas the latest and newest systems available are characterized by having up to 15 control processes per second.
 Believe it or not, the first systems were already available in 1988 and had a total system weight of approx. 11k (!)
 Current 6th generation systems (from approx. 2013 onwards) are equipped with an inclined position sensor featuring three acceleration and three yaw rate sensors and can measure the declination and the pitch angle of the bike up to 100 times per second.
 Pretty impressive.
 By the way, they have significantly slimmed down to a total system weight of about 1kg – not unimportant for a motorcycle.
-In technical jargon, this type of ABS is often reffered to as cornering or curve ABS.
-Nevertheless: Bosch, a well-known manufacturer who is significantly involved in the development of ABS systems, does not explicitly speak of curve or cornering ABS, even with the latest generation (Bosch MSC).
+In technical jargon, this type of ABS is often referred to as cornering or curve ABS.
+Nevertheless: Bosch, a well-known manufacturer who is significantly involved in the development of ABS systems, does not explicitly speak of the curve or cornering ABS, even with the latest generation (Bosch MSC).

 But where’s the limit for ABS?

-Well, motorcycle ABS is designed to maintain the driving stability when braking on a straight road – by implication, cornering is more problematic – especially for older systems.
+Well, motorcycle ABS is designed to maintain driving stability when braking on a straight road – by implication, cornering is more problematic – especially for older systems.
 However, the physical and systemic difficulty of the braking torque that is applied when during this braking event when cornering, remains an existing challenge even for newer systems.

-Furthermore, a high slip control of up to 30% (of 2nd generations of ABS) can, in extreme cases, lead to a rollover (so-called stopies) in the event of a very grippy road just before standstill.
+Furthermore, a high slip control of up to 30% (of 2nd generations of ABS) can, in extreme cases, lead to a rollover (so-called “stopies”) in the event of a very grippy road just before the standstill.
 The brake pressure (on the front wheel) may open briefly on uneven, extremely undulating roads, which, when the suspension is rebounded, results in a steep drop in the circumferential speed of the wheel, even though the tire has not yet reached the grip limit.
 In order to avoid panic attacks, it is essential to take a sufficient braking distance into account here.

 How should I behave if there’s no ABS and a blocked tire occurs?